AlexandrePrevot/TravellingSalesmanProblemOptimiser/README.md

 The particularity of this project is that the algorithm is entirely done in C++, but the FE is done in python and display in real time the result.

+- HERE : Add a gif of the result

 ## Table of Contents
 - [Usage](#usage)
 - [Features](#features)